mercicle/entropiq/README.md

 # Welcome

-We hope EntropiQ will become a community effort to build a cloud platform for entanglement analytics of many-body quantum mechanical systems using Tensor Networks.
+We hope EntropiQ will become a community effort to build a no-code cloud platform for designing and running large-scale simulations of many-body quantum mechanical systems using Tensor Networks.

 ## EntropiQ Components